jungmannlab/picasso/docs/cmd.rst

 pc
 --
-Calculate the pair-correlation of localzaitions
+Calculate the pair-correlation of localizations

 nneighbor
 ---------
-Calcualte the nearest neighbor within a clustered dataset
+Calculate the nearest neighbor within a clustered dataset

 render
 ------